Marsimplodation/mips-asm/README.md

 # mips-asm
-A test repo for mips assembly\
+A test repo for mips assembly

+# Running
-to use create a build directory and run\
+use create a build directory and run
 ```sh
 make SOURCE=asm/{asm_file.s}
 ```